 Breeds: Whippet & Chihuahua

 The Chi Whip is a small but feisty little mixed pup with slender legs, just like his Whippet parent.
 He will measure anywhere between 8 and 18 inches tall, and weigh between 10 to 25 pounds.
-Slinky and dinky best describe the Chi Whip.
+Slinky and small best describe the Chi Whip.
 He is a clever Chihuahua mix that has lots of energy.
 He will have a short coat that will take on any color of either parent.

 The Chi Whip is likely to be a sweet and needy dog who loves cuddles and attention but hates to be left alone.
 While he won’t be small enough to fit in your handbag, you’ll need to spend most of your day with him to avoid separation anxiety.
 He will be full of character and feistiness and will definitely keep you on your toes!